brendan-ch/personal-website/content/work/planner-cover.md

 ![Planner cover.](/static/work/planner-cover/Planner_Trimmed.png)

 *This project was created in Adobe Illustrator.
-The font used is P22 Stanyan.*
+The typeface used is P22 Stanyan.*